 In his DCF Model, Mr. Hevert's average long-term growth rate applied to the Company exceeds the long-term growth rate for the entire U.S. economy.
-In fact, Mr. Hevert's projected growth rates for his proxy companies are as high as 12.0%, which is about three times greater than projected U.S. GDP growth.
+In fact, Mr. Hevert's projected growth rates for his proxy companies are as high as 10%,17 which is nearly three more than projected U.S. GDP growth.
 It is a fundamental concept in finance that, in the long run, a company cannot fundamentally grow at a faster rate than the aggregate economy in which it operates; this is especially true for a regulated utility with a defined service territory.
 Thus, the results of Mr. Hevert's DCF Model are upwardly biased and are not reflective of current market conditions.